nithin1024/Prediction-of-Material-Properties-for-Different-Crystal-Structures-/README.md

-# Machine Learning Prediction of Material Properties for Different Crystal Structures Using Random Forest Regression and XGBoost
+# Machine Learning Prediction of Material Properties for Different Crystal Structures Using Random Forest Regression

 Creating a well-structured `README.md` file for your project is crucial for guiding users on how to use, understand, and contribute to the repository.
-Below is a template that you can customize for your project **"Machine Learning Prediction of Material Properties for Different Crystal Structures Using Random Forest Regression and XGBoost"**.
+Below is a template that you can customize for your project **"Machine Learning Prediction of Material Properties for Different Crystal Structures Using Random Forest Regression "**.

 ---